CSS Arkansas: Construction

-On April 25, the same day that the Union captured New Orleans, McBride commissioned Arkansas and prepared to transfer his ship to Yazoo City, Mississippi, for completion.
+On April 25, the same day that the Union captured New Orleans, McBlair commissioned Arkansas and prepared to transfer his ship to Yazoo City, Mississippi, for completion.
 One or two days later, the ironclad, as well as a barge containing additional materials, were towed by the Capitol to the mouth of the Yazoo River and thence up that river to Yazoo City.
 The ships left the city on May 7 for Greenwood, Mississippi, which was further upriver, after being warned by Mississippi governor John J. Pettus that Union ships were coming up the Mississippi River, possibly hunting for Arkansas.
 The two ships reached Greenwood on May 10, just as the annual spring rise of the river was beginning.
 Several levees broke and the consequent flooding put the uncompleted Arkansas almost 4 mi from shore.
 To further complicate things, the barge that had accompanied the ship from Memphis also sank during this time, and vital machinery and material had to be recovered from the river bottom using a diving bell.
 Progress on the ironclad advanced at a snail's pace during these difficulties.

 On May 19, Beauregard inquired about Arkansas's status and, displeased by the lack of progress, telegraphed Mallory, requesting new leadership for the ironclad.
 Three days later Mallory appointed Lieutenant Isaac N. Brown captain of Arkansas, ordering him to complete her "without regard to the expenditure of men or money."
-Mallory ordered McBride back to Richmond, Virginia, the Confederate capital, on the 24th.
+Mallory ordered McBlair back to Richmond, Virginia, the Confederate capital, on the 24th.
 Brown received his orders on 26 May and reached Greenwood three days later.
 He was disappointed to find the ship much less advanced than he had hoped and found only five carpenters at work and one blacksmith's forge in use.
 Dismayed by his predecessor's lack of energy and failure to discipline his workforce, Brown requested some workmen from local Confederate Army units and persuaded several local men to join the crew and slave owners to loan some of their slaves to work on the ship that same day.
 Brown had Arkansas towed back to Yazoo City lest she run aground as the flooding subsided and to utilize the greater resources and manpower available there.
-He jailed some of the troublemakers among the workmen to reestablish discipline and ordered McBride off the ship at gunpoint, tired of the senior man's interference.
+He jailed some of the troublemakers among the workmen to reestablish discipline and ordered McBlair off the ship at gunpoint, tired of the senior man's interference.